JaxDaxCamacho/ClanTacticsGDD/Content/Stances.md

 Advanced Stances are taken by characters that mix these two combat styles

-(F + W)Steam > Your blocked attacks still deal part of their damage (F + wind) Thunder > The initiative of your actions when you don't move or rotate is increased by 2 (F + S) Lava > Blocking an attack gives you Extra damage on the next attack ability you use (W + wind) Mist>successfully dodging an attack heals the character for a small amount (W + S) Sand > Dodging or Dashing decreases the Cooldown of your attack abilities
+(F + W)Steam > Your blocked attacks still deal part of their damage (F + wind) Lightning > The initiative of your actions when you don't move or rotate is increased by 2 (F + S) Lava > Blocking an attack gives you Extra damage on the next attack ability you use (W + wind) Mist>successfully dodging an attack heals the character for a small amount (W + S) Sand > Dodging or Dashing decreases the Cooldown of your attack abilities